Is it time to remove your wisdom teeth? Let us help!

 - Impaction: This happens when the teeth get stuck and cannot erupt above the gumline.
 This may be because it leans against the neighboring teeth, causing them to shift.
 It may also be because there is another obstruction preventing the teeth from growing into the jawbone.

 - Overcrowding: With many patients, their mouths don’t have the space for the third molars.
 The other teeth can spread and take up space, so the wisdom teeth become impacted or shift and twist the neighboring teeth.
 These changes can cause an uneven or unhealthy bite.

 While some of these problems can be overcome with orthodontics or other dental treatments, sometimes the best course of action is tooth removal.
 Tooth removal may be recommended for abnormal growths or cysts, or if the third molars become impacted within the gumline.

 Wisdom Teeth Removal

-Regardless of your specific wisdom teeth situation, the process will follow these steps:
+Regardless of your specific situation, your appointment will follow these steps:

 - Preparation: If your smile has been affected by an infection, this will need to be treated before your wisdom teeth removal.
 This is usually more common in older patients who are having their teeth extracted later in life.
 Our dentists may prescribe antibiotics to help clear up the infection.

 - Anesthesia: With a dental extraction, our dentists will need to use at least a local anesthesia for numbing the area.
 Sometimes our dentists will also use a general anesthesia to help keep the patient calm.
 This will depend on the nature of the procedure, the age of the patient and their health.
 We also will take into account how a patient feels about their upcoming procedure and whether general anesthesia will be beneficial.